zverok/time_math2/README.md

 [![Code Climate](https://codeclimate.com/github/zverok/time_boots/badges/gpa.svg)](https://codeclimate.com/github/zverok/time_boots)

-**TimeBoots** is small, no-dependencies library attemting to make time steps easier.
-It provides you with simple, easy remembered API, without any monkey patching of core Ruby classes, so it can be used alongside Rails or without it, for any purpose.
+**TimeBoots** is a small, no-dependencies library attemting to make time steps easier.
+It provides you with simple, easy-to-remember API, without any monkey-patching of core Ruby classes, so it can be used alongside Rails or without it, for any purpose.

-What it can?

 ## Simple time math